Ongoing Expectations for All Employees for On-Campus Work

 - Employees must avoid doing work in any campus space occupied by another College member when possible.

-- Whenever employees are performing a task that requires interaction with other employees inside of a 6 ’ separation, or where they are anywhere but alone in a private office, all parties are required to wear masks.
+- Whenever employees are performing a task that requires interaction with other employees inside of a 6 ’ separation, or where they are anywhere but alone in a private office or outdoors in a group of less than 5 people, all parties are required to wear masks.

 - All meetings should be scheduled virtually unless an in-person meeting is required.
 In that instance, all attendees must wear face masks and remain at least six feet apart.

 - Employees must not shake hands or otherwise come into physical contact with others, except in cases where it is a required part of their work (e.g. Health Center staff).

 - Employees should not gather in groups, and are encouraged to avoid all crowded places and mass gatherings.

 Until further notice, all non-College visitors, including vendors, are suspended, unless prior approval has been obtained from your supervisor.
 Meetings with vendors or other non-College visitors should happen virtually.
 If an in-person meeting is vital, approval must be obtained from the relevant member of President’s Staff and all attendees must wear face masks and remain at least 6’ apart.

 - Employees are expected to clean and sanitize personal work spaces, including computer equipment, using sanitizing materials as outlined in the Purchasing Guidelines.

 - Employees should sanitize shared printers and other office equipment or devices before and after each use.